 You can also specify a new default path to the run-time library at compilation time with the switch --RTS=rts-path.
 You can thus choose / change the run-time library you want your program to be compiled with.
-This switch is recognized by gcc, gnatmake, gnatbind, gnatls, gnatfind and gnatxref.
+This switch is recognized by gcc, gnatmake, gnatbind, gnatls, and all project aware tools.